 Toxoplasmosis (toxo) is a parasitic infection that causes flulike symptoms, swollen lymph nodes, and muscle aches and pains that may last from a few days to several weeks.
 Toxoplasmosis can be contracted by touching the hands to the mouth after gardening, cleaning a cat's litter box, or anything that came into contact with cat feces.
 Toxoplasmosis can also be contracted by eating raw or partly cooked meat, especially pork or lamb, or touching the hands to the mouth after contact with raw or undercooked meat.

-Toxoplasmosis (toxo) is an infection caused by a single-celled parasite called
+Toxoplasmosis (toxo) is a disease caused by a parasite.

 Toxo is acquired from contact with cats and their feces.